-Hawaii Business Name Search
+Hawaii Business Name Search (Step-by-Step Guide)

 Even with the help of business services through the Secretary of State, registering a business has financial consequences.
 Always discuss business setup with a business attorney.

-How to search Hawaii business names
+How to search for Hawaii business names

 Before a prospective business owner can register a business name, he must complete a name availability search to determine whether the name is available.
 Hawaii makes it simple to complete an entity name search.

 If the business name does not come up, double-check it by searching again, but change the search mode to the left of the search box to “Begins With.”
 If the system does not find a name that is the same or similar to the name of the new business, a business owner can reserve or register the name.

 If the name is already taken or other names are too similar, choose a different business name and complete a new business entity search.